The AI Bill of Materials Explained for DevSecOps Teams #

 The discussion around AI BOM did not emerge from academic curiosity.
 It surfaced because security teams started losing visibility.
 As machine learning models, foundation models, and AI-assisted code generation entered production systems, traditional software inventories stopped being sufficient.
 You could list packages, containers, and libraries, yet still have no idea which models were embedded, where training data came from, or which external APIs were shaping runtime behavior.
-This is the precise gap the AI Bill of Materials is meant to address.
-Before going further, let’s establish a clear baseline.
+This is the precise gap the artificial intelligence bill of materials is meant to address.

 Deep dive into AI Bill of Materials #